pace-neutrons/Horace/documentation/adr/0023-error-format.md

 In future error identifiers should be written to follow these guidelines and in cases where surrounding code is being updated an effort should be made to correct error identifiers which do not fall under these rules.

+Having a defined set of guidelines will make:
+- Aid developers with quickly identifying error source
+- Make catching errors by identifier easier
+- Aid new developers in how to contribute to PACE
+- Make conversion to any new error format standard easier

+It will also:
+- Require updating of legacy code